Tutorial Guide & Project Creation

 📦 Phase 3: Advanced Features (30 min)

 ├── [5.
-Master-Detail Form: Order & Order Items Transaction](./scenario-master-detail)
+Master-Detail: Transactional Processing for Orders & Order Items](./scenario-master-detail)

 ├── [6.
 Join Query: Display Customer Info in Orders](./scenario-multi-table)